Hannessa/webmud/README.md

 - A modular approach from the ground up, allowing it to be used as a micro framework for any type of MUD.
 - Includes basic MUD objects and commands such as rooms, characters and NPC:s.

+## Installation

+1. Clone the repository into a local folder and go into that folder.
+2. Type `npm install` in the terminal to install all required packages.
+3. Type `npm start` to start the web server.

+Point your browser to `http://localhost:3000` to connect to your MUD.

 ## Bundles

 The modules in WebMUD are called *bundles* and are placed in the "/bundles" directory, and can be anything from a parser for a login screen to an in-game command, or an entire combat engine.
 What bundles are loaded at startup is set in config.js, as well as what initial bundle to run.